 When an app regularly crashes, it’s a good idea to delete the app and reinstall it.
 It’s possible one or more of the app’s files have become corrupted.
 Deleting and reinstalling the app will give it a completely fresh start.

 Press and hold on the Skype icon until the menu appears.
 Tap Remove App, then tap Delete App to uninstall Skype.

 Head to the App Store and find Skype.
 Tap the cloud icon to reinstall Skype on your iPhone.

 Reset All Settings

 Resetting all settings on your iPhone restores everything in Settings back to factory defaults.
 This means you’ll have to reenter your Wi-Fi passwords, reset your iPhone wallpaper, reconnect your Bluetooth devices, and so on.

 We really only recommend doing this step if you’re experiencing other software problems with your iPhone.
 Most of the time, isolated app problems are related to the app itself and resetting all settings won’t fix the problem.

-Open Settings and tap General -> Reset -> Reset All Settings.
+Open Settings and tap General -> Transfer Or Reset iPhone -> Reset -> Reset All Settings.
 Tap Reset All Settings when the confirmation alert appears on the display.
 You may have to enter your passcode.